peppelinux/django-ldap-academia-ou-manager/README.md

 Django admin LDAP manager for Academia OU
 -----------------------------------------
-A custom way to manage Academia Users according to eduPerson schema and SCHAC (SCHema for ACademia).
+Django Admin manager for Academia Users with eduPerson schema and SCHAC (SCHema for ACademia).

 References